 - Next, add the marinated vegetables and chickpeas to the oven and roast for 25-30 minutes.
 At the 15 minute mark, remove the tray from the oven and toss the vegetables with a spatula so they cook evenly.
 Then, add the tray back in for the remaining 10-15 minutes until the vegetables are browned and crisping, but not burnt.

 - While the vegetables are roasting, make the cilantro lemon tahini sauce.
 Add the cilantro, tahini, garlic clove, lemon juice, and salt to a food processor or blender and blend together until smooth.
 Depending on the consistency of your tahini, you may need to add 2-3 tablespoon of water for a smoother and thinner sauce.
 Add the water 1 tablespoon at a time as needed until the sauce is the desired consistency.
 It should be thick, but pourable.

 - Once everything is cooked, assemble the bowls.
 Fill each bowl with 1 cup arugula, ½ cup cooked quinoa, a large scoop of vegetables, and a slice or two of avocado.
 Then, add a drizzle of tahini sauce on top.
 Serve and enjoy!

 - Depending on preference, you may have some leftover tahini sauce.
 It can be stored in the fridge in a closed container up to 1 week.

 - If you prefer more sauce, feel free to double the recipe!

 - When storing leftovers, quinoa and vegetables can be stored in a closed container in the fridge for 3-5 days or in the freezer up to 1 month.
 The dressing and arugula should be stored in separate containers in the fridge and should not be frozen.

-- If you're not a huge fan of lemon, it can be substituted for lime juice or use 1 Tbsp and replace the other 1 Tbsp with water
+- If you're not a huge fan of lemon, it can be substituted for lime juice or use 1 tablespoon and replace the other 1 tablespoon with water